The Wonderful World of Chemistry

 The Wonderful World of Chemistry is a 1964 industrial musical revue by Michael Brown.
 Regular performances were a feature of the DuPont Pavilion at the 1964 New York World's Fair.

 The extravaganza of mid 20th century American material optimism extolled the virtues of DuPont products such as nylon, mylar, and corfam, featuring characters such as the Happy Plastic Family.
-The production was an early example of a multimedia production, as the players interacted with actors in film clips in parts of the show, this requiring split-second timing for the actors to remain in sych with the films.
+The production was an early example of a multimedia production, as the players interacted with actors in film clips in parts of the show, this requiring split-second timing for the actors to remain in sync with the films.